mhpaler/ets/packages/contracts/README.md

 ### Quickstart

-Configure hardhat.config.js to meet your needs, then from within the contracts-core root, run
+Configure hardhat.config.js to meet your needs, then from within the contracts root, run

 ```bash
 # for localhost